The Masovian Voivode Application Process

 Polish passport

-Apply at any Polish consulate after receiving the confirmation certificate.
+Apply after receiving the confirmation certificate.
+Passports are the one step with no district restriction — the 2022 passport act allows an application at any passport authority (w dowolnym organie paszportowym), which is not the rule for the confirmation filing above.
 Adult passports are valid for ten years; minor passports for five years.
 The Polish passport is an EU passport, granting visa-free or visa-on-arrival access to most of the world and full freedom of movement throughout the European Union and Schengen Area.

 Polish national ID (dowód osobisty)